rogerkeays/unchecked/README.md

     |        at String.<init> (String.java:1358)
     |        at (#9:3)

-With `unchecked`, you can throw the checked exception without wrapping:
+With `unchecked`, you can throw checked exceptions without wrapping them or declaring them in the method signature:

     try {
        byte[] bytes = {'f','o','o'};